Skip to content

 Plimoth Plantattion with kids

-Living history museums can be a hit or a miss.
-They can border on a tacky tourist attraction and a lack of authenticity.
 Plimoth Patuxet is a wonderful place to visit especially if you’re interested in American history.
 They did a great job re-creating the Native American village and did an even better job with the English village exhibit and including the costumed role-players.

-Tips for Visiting Plimoth Patuxet Musems
+Tips for Visiting Plimoth Patuxet Museums

-• This is not open all year.
+• This museum is not open all year.
 They are open usually from the second Saturday in March until the end of November.

 • Snacks and food are available at the visitor’s center and at the Patuxet Cafe.